 In the classroom: One way of achieving this goal is to review the previous week’s work every week and the previous month’s work every fourth week.
 Research suggests that classes that had weekly quizzes scored better on final exams than did classes with only one or two quizzes during the term!

 As I’ve discussed before, teachers face a difficult problem when they need to cover curriculum material and don’t feel they have the time for sufficient review.
-But the research is clear, that material that is not adequately practiced and reviewed is easily forgotten!
+But the research is clear, that material that is not adequately practised and reviewed is easily forgotten!
 So, go forth and test – and test again!

 The principles are summarised in Rosenshine’s report as follows.

 How many do you recognise in your own marking, lesson planning and teaching, or in colleagues you work with?
 Why not download a copy of Rosenshine’s full research paper, save the following image, and share it with your colleagues?